ARMmbed/sxsw2018/README.md

 1. Go to the TTN console and add a new access key.
 1. Go to [the hosted application](http://sxsw2018.thethings.network).
-1. Click *Add application* and fill in your application ID and the new access key.
+1. On the web page, enter your application ID in the text box and click *Connect*.
+Then enter your new access key to connect.
 1. See the glorious map showing all devices!

 ![Victory](media/victory.gif)